draganjancikin/knowledge-base/drupal-8/build-drupal-website-workflow.md

 * Clear caches : drush cr
 * Test to see what logged out users see

-## Deployment to PROD
+## 6. Deployment to PROD

-* only for first deployment restore db_backup_dev.sql from DEV
+* Only for first deployment restore db_backup_dev.sql from DEV
+* Deploy the latest code
+* Apply database updates: login as admin and go to /update.php
+* Import configuration : /admin/config/development/configuration, review all changes make sense/are expected, then click `Import All`
+* Check that all new expected functionality has now been deployed
+* Clear caches : /admin/config/development/performance, then click `Clear All Caches`
+* Test to see what logged out users see